bloc97/Anime4K/Java_Instructions.md

 # Usage Instructions (Java)

 1- Install Java JDK 12.
-2- Build the jar with the maven source project.
+2- Build the jar with the maven source project using the appropriate cmd/shell script.
 3- Run as administrator this command `java -jar Anime4K.jar input.png output.png` for 2x scale

 Available parameters: